developer-onizuka/Ingress_gateway/README.md

 This repogitory is a summary of the blog at the URL below:
 - https://medium.com/@zhaohuabing/which-one-is-the-right-choice-for-the-ingress-gateway-of-your-service-mesh-21a280d4a29c

-We can use kubernetes at the combination between {Kube-Proxy, Sidecar Proxy} and {ClusteIP, NodePort, LoadBalancer, Ingress, Ingress Gateway, API Gateway}.
+We can use kubernetes at the combination among {Kube-Proxy, Sidecar Proxy}, {ClusteIP, NodePort, LoadBalancer} and {Ingress, Ingress Gateway, API Gateway}.

 # 1. Proxy
 |  | Layer | Function |